Free Enneagram Assessment

 How does the Enneagram test work?

-The assessment presents statements about your thoughts, feelings, and behaviors.
-Your responses reveal patterns that point to your core type.
-The test analyzes which of the nine types best describes your fundamental motivations and worldview.
-Most people complete it in 10-15 minutes.
+You answer statements about your thoughts, feelings, and behaviors.
+The test looks for patterns that match one of the nine core types and identifies which type best describes your fundamental motivations.
+Most people finish in about 10 minutes.

 What are Enneagram wings?

 Wings are the types adjacent to your core type that influence your personality.
-For example, a Type 4 might have a 3-wing (4w3) or 5-wing (4w5), adding nuance to their core type.
-Your wing adds flavor to your personality without changing your fundamental type.
+A Type 4 might have a 3-wing (4w3) or 5-wing (4w5), adding nuance to their core type.
+Your wing flavors your personality without changing your fundamental type.

 How accurate is the Enneagram test?

 Accuracy depends on self-awareness and honesty.
-Answer based on who you truly are, not who you wish to be or how others see you.
-The best results come from reflecting on your core motivations rather than surface behaviors.
-Many people find their type resonates deeply once identified.
+Answer based on who you actually are, not who you wish to be or how others see you.
+The best results come from reflecting on your core motivations rather than your surface behaviors.
+Most people recognize their type once they read the description.

 What makes the Enneagram different from other personality tests?

-While DISC and similar tests focus on observable behavior (how you act), the Enneagram focuses on core motivations (why you act).
-It reveals deeper patterns including your basic fear, basic desire, and growth path.
-The Enneagram is particularly valued for personal development and understanding relationship dynamics.
+DISC and similar tests focus on observable behavior (how you act).
+The Enneagram focuses on core motivations (why you act).
+It surfaces your basic fear, basic desire, and the specific growth direction your type moves toward in health.

 Can my Enneagram type change over time?